Emergency Bed Service

 By wearing their MedicAlert bracelet or necklace, which is marked with an identification number and emergency telephone number, emergency professionals can access members’ details from their secure, electronic record about their medical condition, medication, allergies or individual wishes.

-Our team provide 24/7 assistance via a dedicated emergency telephone line, which is engraved on member’s jewellery discs.
+Our team provides 24/7 assistance via a dedicated emergency telephone line, which is engraved on member’s jewellery discs.
 This means MedicAlert members can be reassured their vital information is always available and will help them get the right help at the right time.

 For more information, call 01908 951045.